mixpanel/mixpanel-android/README.md

     <fields>;
 }

-* The deprecated method setFlushInterval is now a no-op
+* The deprecated methods setFlushInterval and checkForSurvey are now no-ops

 This method was deprecated in version 4.0, and now is a no-op.
 To change the flush interval for your application, use the com.mixpanel.android.MPConfig.FlushInterval meta-data tag in your manifest.
+To get available surveys, call getSurveyIfAvailable()

 ```